Legal Alcohol Limit in Ontario for Driving

 To learn more about what to do in case of an accident, read our blog on how to report a car accident in Ontario.

 When applying for insurance coverage with an impaired driving charge or conviction on your record, you’re likely to be classified as a high-risk driver by insurance providers.
 This means they’ll charge you much more for insurance than regular drivers.
-In fact, drivers with impaired driving charges can pay up to five times more on auto insurance premiums than drivers with clean records.
+In fact, drivers with impaired driving charges can pay up to four times more on auto insurance premiums than drivers with clean records.

 Can You Lower Your Insurance Rates Again After a DUI?